Battle of the Bulge: Outcome

 An American soldier escorts a German crewman from his wrecked Panther tank during the Battle of Elsenborn Ridge.

-The U.S. 99th Infantry Division, outnumbered five to one, inflicted casualties in the ratio of 18 to one.
-The division lost about 20% of its effective strength, including 465 killed and 2,524 evacuated due to wounds, injuries, fatigue, or trench foot.
-German losses were much higher.
-In the northern sector opposite the 99th, this included more than 4,000 deaths and the destruction of 60 tanks and big guns.
-Historian John S. D. Eisenhower wrote, "... the action of the 2nd and 99th Divisions on the northern shoulder could be considered the most decisive of the Ardennes campaign."

 The stiff American defense prevented the Germans from reaching the vast array of supplies near the Belgian cities of Liège and Spa and the road network west of the Elsenborn Ridge leading to the Meuse River.
 After more than 10 days of intense battle, they pushed the Americans out of the villages, but were unable to dislodge them from the ridge, where elements of the V Corps of the First U.S. Army prevented the German forces from reaching the road network to their west.
+With the exception Kampfgruppe Piepers frustrated advance, what was envisioned as the main thrust of Germany's last major offensive on the Western Front was halted at Elsenborn Ridge.
+Historian John S. D. Eisenhower wrote, "... the action of the 2nd and 99th Divisions on the northern shoulder could be considered the most decisive of the Ardennes campaign."

+American losses were substantial.
+The 2nd Infantry Division lost over 1,000 men killed or unaccounted for.
+The 99th Infantry Division endured even greater losses, particularly among units caught in the path of Kampfgruppe Peiper, with casualties exceeding 3,000.
+Including supporting units, total American killed or missing in defense of the Northern Shoulder around Elsenborn rose to slightly more than 5,000.